ZaBAOW/Inventation/DEVELOPMENT.md

 Test Expectations:
   - GET test expects (when user log in to their site)
-    - objects to have key values for: username, password, id, URL?, JWT
+    - objects to have key values for: username, password, id, JWT
     - object to be JSON
     - status to be 200
   - POST test expects (when user creates a site)
     - user input to include key values for: username, password
     - info to be posted as a JSON object
-      - JSON object should include key values for: username, password, id, URL?, JWT
+      - JSON object should include key values for: username, password, id, JWT
     - status to be (post success code)
   - Delete test expects (when user deletes their site)
     - object respective to id to exist